 Here are some fun and interesting facts about rainbows!

-– A rainbow contains seven colors: red, orange, yellow, green, blue, indigo, violet.
-You may remember from school that an easy way to remember the order of the colors is by thinking of the name Roy G. Biv.
+- A rainbow contains seven colors: red, orange, yellow, green, blue, indigo, violet.
+You may recall from your school days that an easy way to remember the order of the colors in the spectrum is by thinking of the name Roy G. Biv.
 These colors appear in order according to their wavelengths.

 - The sky beneath a rainbow appears brighter than the sky above it.
 Light rays are refracted into the area inside the arch, causing that area to appears brighter.
 The area outside the rainbow appears darker by contrast.
 In a double rainbow, this dark area above the primary rainbow even more pronounced, resulting in a very dark band between the two rainbows.
 This dark area is called Alexander’s band, after Alexander of Aphrodisias, a Greek philosopher described this phenomena 1800 years ago.